Medical Assisting Selective Admission Requirements

 The Medical Assisting Services program at UC Blue Ash College follows a selective program admission process for taking new students.
 This process has minimum qualifications and other requirements that must be met in order to enroll.

 The Medical Assisting Services program admits students through a selective admission process each year.
 Incoming students who wish to pursue an associate degree in Medical Assisting (28AASMAS) should apply through UC admissions to be admitted to the UC Blue Ash College and the Pre-Health Professions, non-degree program.
 Current UC students in other majors may also apply.
-Internal applications for selective admission to medical assisting for Fall Semesters will open in early January and extend through March 1.
-All applications must be submitted by March 1 even if the minimum criteria will not be met until the end of the Spring semester.
+Internal applications for selective admission to medical assisting for Fall Semesters will open in early January and extend to August 1.
+All applications must be submitted by August 1 even if the minimum criteria will not be met until the end of the Spring semester.